hunanyanmeri033/ISEF2025-2027/README.md

 quantum_model_datareuploading is the VQC training code This is VQC model implemented with datareuploading so I can encode more features than my qubits

+classical_model.py
+This is the classical model for my project.
+It is an XGBoost model.

+quantum_data_reupload.py
+This file is for measuring accuracy and ROC AUC values of a model after running quantum_model_datareuploading.py